Jonathan Farwell: Life and career

 While working on location in a production of Shadowlands in 1994, Jonathan Farwell's first wife died of breast cancer.
-He met his next wife, Deb Farwell, in a production of The King and I in which they both appeared.
+He met his next wife, Deb Note, in a production of The King and I in which they both appeared.
 They married onstage after a Sunday matinee in 1994.
+Deb Note-Farwell died from cancer in 2018.

+Farwell died from complications of a hip fracture at a hospice in Fort Collins, Colorado, on November 22, 2025, at the age of 93.